The Super Mario Bros. Movie

-After the critical and commercial failure of the 1993 live-action Mario film, Nintendo became reluctant to license its intellectual properties for film adaptations.
-Mario creator Shigeru Miyamoto became interested in developing another film when Nintendo was bringing its older games to the Virtual Console service, and through Nintendo's work with Universal Parks & Resorts to create Super Nintendo World, he met Illumination founder Chris Meledandri.
-By 2016, the two were discussing a Mario film and, in January 2018, Nintendo announced that it would collaborate with Illumination and Universal to produce it.
-Production was underway by 2020, and the cast was publicly announced in September 2021.
+As a result of the critical and commercial failure of the live-action film Super Mario Bros.
+(1993), Nintendo became reluctant to license its intellectual properties for film adaptations.
+Despite this, Mario creator Shigeru Miyamoto became interested in developing another film during the development of the Virtual Console service.
+Through Nintendo's work with Universal Parks & Resorts to create Super Nintendo World, he met with Illumination CEO Chris Meledandri.
+By 2016, they were discussing a Mario film and, in January 2018, Nintendo announced that they would produce it with Illumination and Universal.
+Production was underway by 2020, and the cast was announced in September 2021.